How to write a good show review?

 Key steps to structuring your review

-Palm trees against a blue and orange sky.
+Palm trees with green fronds stand out against a pale blue and peach sky.

 A well-structured review follows a logical plan that guides the reader from beginning to end.
 Here's how to organize your ideas effectively.